afilimonov/model-risk-management/data/whitepaper/AB_2013-07_Model_Risk_Management_Guidance.md

 1. Materials and evidence related to model development, including research, business and technical requirements, and implementation.
 A model development plan should capture some of pis information.
 For internally developed models, pe documentation standard for research

-AB 2013-07 (November 20, 2013) - Page 23 - Public
----
-## HO FHFA

-1. Documentation and development will be more detailed than for vendor models.
+2. Documentation and development will be more detailed than for vendor models.
 Adequate documentation of model theory and the model development process builds institutional knowledge.
 Documented business and technical requirements ensure that a model is developed consistent with its intended use and implemented on the appropriate software platform.

-2. Documentation from the research and development of vendor models, though available information may differ among vendors.
+3. Documentation from the research and development of vendor models, though available information may differ among vendors.
 A Regulated Entity may not have access to proprietary information such as the modeling approach, model code, and numerical algorithms.
 A Regulated Entity should, however, have vendors provide developmental evidence explaining a model’s components and intended use, information regarding the data used to develop the model, and testing results that show the model works as expected.
 This documentation should allow a Regulated Entity to assess the assumptions and methodologies underlying a vendor’s model in the same manner as for internally developed models.
 A Regulated Entity should have contingency plans in place for instances where the vendor model is no longer available or cannot be supported by the vendor.

-3. An operating manual or model user’s guide on how to operate a model or model application that also describes a model’s inputs, assumptions, underlying theory, mathematics, output reports, and risk metrics.
+4. An operating manual or model user’s guide on how to operate a model or model application that also describes a model’s inputs, assumptions, underlying theory, mathematics, output reports, and risk metrics.
 The manual should include a brief summary that provides a clear description of the purpose of a model and its assumptions and limitations.
 The manual should also describe the procedures used to operate, maintain, and update a model.
 The guide should address staff training on a model’s use.
 The manual should be sufficiently detailed to enable a qualified third-party to independently operate and maintain a model.

-4. Materials and evidence that a model is being properly maintained, including model-specific procedures, performance tracking results and output analysis, and testing and changes in response to validation findings or other identified model discrepancies.
+5. Materials and evidence that a model is being properly maintained, including model-specific procedures, performance tracking results and output analysis, and testing and changes in response to validation findings or other identified model discrepancies.
 A Regulated Entity should store copies of the model documentation in a safe place, preferably off-site, to facilitate disaster recovery.

 Conclusion: This advisory bulletin outlined minimum regulatory expectations regarding model risk management using a framework of controls and policies, and management guidelines on how a model’s lifecycle risk should be identified, managed, and reported across a Regulated Entity by stakeholders.
 This framework relies on model owners and users taking ownership of managing risk at its source.
 The framework expects periodic assessments and monitoring of risks along with intermediate mitigations and longer-term solutions.
 Clarifying the primary responsibilities of model developers and model users is meant to encourage a culture of risk management rather than a culture of compliance with management and regulatory requirements.

-AB 2013-07 (November 20, 2013) Page 24 Public
----
 ## Advisory Bulletin 2013-07 (November 20, 2013)

 Advisory Bulletins communicate guidance to FHFA supervision staff and the regulated entities on specific supervisory matters pertaining to the Federal Home Loan Banks, the Office of Finance, Fannie Mae, and Freddie Mac.
 This bulletin is effective immediately upon issuance.
 Contact Kari Walter, Senior Associate Director, Office of Supervision Policy at Kari.Walter@fhfa.gov or (202) 649-3405, Kyle Roberts, Associate Director, Office of Supervision Policy at Kyle.Roberts@fhfa.gov or (202) 649-3005, Michael Lee, Examination Manager, Division of Enterprise Regulation at Michael.Lee@fhfa.gov or (202) 649-3510, or Stefan Szilagyi, Examination Manager, Division of Bank Regulation at Stefan.Szilagyi@fhfa.gov or (202) 649-3515 with comments or questions pertaining to this bulletin.
 This Advisory Bulletin is a Public document.

-Page 25    Public